airavata-courses/Squadron/Readme.md

 Team members: Aarushi Bisht Shivam Rastogi Akhil Nagulavancha

-#### Assignment 2
+### Assignment 2

+##### CI/CD
 Our jenkins server is hosted here: http://149.165.171.122:32323/job/Squadron/job/develop/.
-Username: admin, Password: admin A commit on the develop branch will trigger the jenkins build which runs the test cases, pushes the latest images to docker hub and deploys the latest changes to kubernetes cluster.
+Username: admin, Password: admin

+A commit on the develop branch will automatically trigger the jenkins build which does the following steps:

+- Builds the docker images for all the services
+- Runs the test cases
+- Pushes the latest images to docker hub
+- Deploys the latest changes to kubernetes cluster using helm charts

 Travis CI build result can accessed by clicking on the build badge.

 Our service is hosted here. http://149.165.171.122:31001/login

-#### Assignment 1
+### Assignment 1

 Link to architectural diagram https://user-images.githubusercontent.com/5948157/74495966-45a09400-4eff-11ea-8556-52300ba422cb.png